Lhasa Apsos: What's Good About 'Em, What's Bad About 'Em

 - Their suspiciousness.
 Some Lhasas are perfectly friendly toward everyone.
 But most are not, and without careful socialization, a Lhasa Apso may be suspicious of everyone, which could lead to biting.

 - The strong temperament.
 Lhasa Apsos have an independent mind of their own and are definitely not pushovers to raise and train.
-They can be manipulative, and many are willful, obstinate, and bossy.
+Many are willful, obstinate, and bossy.
 You must show them, through absolute consistency, that you mean what you say.
 To teach your Lhasa Apso to listen to you, "Respect Training" is mandatory.
-My Lhasa Apso Training page discusses the program you need.
+Follow my free online training programs.

 - All the grooming.
 Without frequent brushing and combing, the long hair becomes a matted mess.
 If you can't commit to the brushing, you have to commit to frequent trimming to keep the coat short and sanitary.
 Personally, I think clipped Lhasas look great – like perpetual puppies!
 (See the photo at the very top of the page.)